xfce-mirror/xfdesktop/README.md

 ## How to report bugs?

-Bugs should be reported to the [Xfce bug tracking system](https://bugzilla.xfce.org) against the product xfdesktop.
+Bugs should be reported to [Xfce's GitLab](https://gitlab.xfce.org/xfce/xfdesktop).
 You will need to create an account for yourself.